Income Tax Returns If You Work, Live Abroad

-You can find these and other foreign income tax forms on eFile.com by clicking Review on the left side menu of your account and entering "foreign" in the "Find a federal form" search box.
+You can find the forms above, the Foreign Employer Compensation eFile App screen, and other foreign income tax forms on eFile.com by clicking Review on the left side menu of your account and entering "foreign" in the "Find a federal form" search box.

 Start Federal Tax Return